SERGEANT ANTHONY ANTON DAMATO; U.S. ARMY

-Enlisted on February 17, 1941 in the Pennsylvania National Guard
+ENLISTMENT: February 17, 1941, in the Pennsylvania National Guard

-There is also a hospital record that shows he was admitted in April 1945 with a non-traumatic injury.
+OTHER: There is also a hospital record that shows he was admitted in April 1945 with a non-traumatic injury.
 He is listed as being in “Infantry, Parachute Units.”
 The diagnosis was “Deformities due to previous disease or injury… location: Thorax, generally; Diagnosis: Streptococcal infection.”
 The discharge type is: Discharged or Retired for Disability, Line of Duty, Yes.”
-Discharge date was October 1945.
-In the Notes section it says “Repatriated Prisoner of Germany; repatriated during current year.”
+The discharge date was October 1945.
+In the Notes section, it says, “Repatriated Prisoner of Germany; repatriated during the current year.”

 From The Norwalk Hour March 14, 1945

-A Norwalk man is listed today as missing in action according to a telegram received by his family from the War Department.
+A Norwalk man is listed today as missing in action, according to a telegram received by his family from the War Department.
 The missing man is Private Anthony D’Amato, son of Mr. and Mrs. Carmine D’Amato of 101 Woodward Avenue.
-Private D’Amato is also a paratrooper and is listed as missing in Germany since February 7.
+Private D’Amato is also a paratrooper and has been listed as missing in Germany since February 7.
 He has been in the service since 1940 when he enlisted in the National Guard in Philadelphia.

 From The Norwalk Hour August 27, 1945